xtuchyna/bachelor_thesis/guideline_content/Readme.md

 The jupyter should automatically open a web browser with project in it.
 If not, the default url for that Jupyter uses is http://localhost:8888/

+If you do not want to launch the Jupyter module, you can just look at files in GitHub.
+The generated previews (without the live code functionality) of the Jupyter Notebook files are supported by GitHub repository.